TapTap21/ideal-octo-chainsaw/README.md

 The frontend CI/CD does not support more than the production environment.
 A simple yet effective solution would be to use generative subdomains to deploy n amount of frontends and prune them when they are not necessary anymore.

 ### Kubernetes
 Currently, none of the resources in kubernetes support auto-scaling.
-The deployments should use HorizontalPodAutoscalers to meet variagle demand.
+The deployments should use HorizontalPodAutoscalers to meet fragile demand.
 This should be pared with a cluster autoscaler using either native aws nodegroups or a project like the emerging [karpenter](https://karpenter.sh/).